 - Encourage existing clients to leave reviews on Google and Facebook

 How Much Do Dog Walkers Earn?

-The average hourly salary for dog walker jobs in Australia is $24.10.
-However, your rates could vary widely, depending on the number of dogs you get to walk at a go and your location.
+The average hourly salary for dog walker jobs in Australia is $27.68.
+However, your rates could vary widely, depending on the number of dogs you can walk and your location.
 Other factors also come into play, including your competitor rates and how many hours per day you will work.

 Walking dogs: Jobs for Dog Walkers